Day 1: Arrive in Tokyo.

 Day 8: Naoshima

-Today, we go by ferry to Naoshima Island, which has gained international acclaim for its remarkable fusion of contemporary art, stunning architecture, and serene coastal landscapes.
+Today, we go by ferry to Naoshima Island.
 We are picked up by our Private Van, and begin our Naoshima discovery.

-We start our day with a visit to the Ando Museum, followed by entry to one of the Art House Projects nearby.
+We start our day with entry to one of the Art House Projects.
 The Art House Project sees artists take empty houses scattered about residential areas and turn the spaces into works of art, weaving in history and memories of the period when the buildings were lived in and used.
 You not only engage with works of art but also sense the layers of time and history interwoven in the community and the fabric of local people’s lives.

 Before jumping back onto our bus, we will visit the Naoshima New Museum of Art, designed by Tadao Ando, and it will be his tenth architectural work among the art facilities of Benesse Art Site Naoshima.